laurabaldassari/2019-500/projects/proposal/README.md

 ## Submission

-The Proposal is submitted through canvas.case.edu at any time in the month of February and must be approved by March 1.
+The Proposal is submitted via [Canvas](https://canvas.case.edu/) at any time in the month of February and must be approved by March 1.

 ## Contents